 If it’s over a year, we’re done crying and feeling sorry for ourselves.
+Most of us are just trying to move on and get to a really good place.
+Divorce doesn’t define us.
 Please treat us with normalcy, and stop looking at us as if we were just diagnosed with a terminal illness.

 4. We don’t care if you saw our ex.

 Suburban communities are small places.
 Lots of running into people.
 That includes friends running into the ex.
 You can tell us or not tell us if you ran into him.
 I personally am never offended either way.
 I guess the bottom line is, our ex is not our choice of topics of conversation unless there’s some significant reason you are telling us.